phpcollab/phpcollab/installation/Installation.md

 - Login at index.php
 - With Xoops integration, go to admin, edit settings and set Xoops integration to "true" and set full path to your Xoops folder
 - Avanced users can edit generated file includes/settings.php

+## Developer Install
+1. Clone repo
+2. cd into repo directory
+3. run `composer install`
+4. Setup web server to point to the repo directory
+5. Launch site in browser

 ## Modules
 - deprecated - Ssl authentification with e-mail certificate (/docs/modules/ssl.zip)